Bill of the Week: End-of-Session Wrap-Up

 Every two years, Texas lawmakers meet in Austin for a 140-day regular legislative session.
 TCDD monitors legislative activities and public policy changes that could impact programs and services for Texans with developmental disabilities (DD).

-In 2025, the regular session of the 89th Texas Legislature is scheduled to begin on Tuesday, Jan.
-14, and continue until Monday, June 2.
-During the 89th session, we’re sharing the following information:
+In 2025, the regular session of the 89th Texas Legislature began on Tuesday, Jan.
+14, and adjourned on Monday, June 2.
+During the session, we shared the following information:

 To follow our updates and track how lawmakers address disability issues, you can subscribe to our newsletter and connect with us on Facebook, X, Instagram, and LinkedIn.